 The Parable of Two Eagles and a Vine

-5 “ ‘ “He also took some of the seed of the land, and planted it in fruitful soil.
-He placed it beside abundant waters.
-He set it as a willow tree.
-6 It grew, and became a spreading vine of low stature, whose branches turned toward him, and its roots were under him.
+5 “ ‘ “He also took some of the seed of the land, and planted it in fruitful soil..
+He set it like a willow tree, beside abundant waters.
+6 It grew, and became a spreading vine of low stature, whose branches turned toward him, but its roots remained underneath him.
 So it became a vine, produced branches, and shot out sprigs.

 7 “ ‘ “There was also another great eagle with great wings and many feathers.
 This vine bent its roots toward him, and shot out its branches toward him, from the beds of its plantation, that he might water it.
 8 It was planted in good soil near abundant water, that it might produce branches, and that it might bear fruit, that it might be a good vine.” ’

 9 “Say, ‘The Lord God says: “Will it prosper?
-Won’t he pull up its roots, and cut off its fruit, that it may wither; that all its fresh springing leaves may wither?
-It can’t be raised from its roots by a strong arm or many people.
+Will he not pull up its roots, and cut off its fruit, that it may wither; that all its fresh springing leaves may wither?
+It cannot be raised from its roots by a strong arm or many people.
 10 Yes, being planted, will it prosper?
-Won’t it utterly wither when the east wind touches it?
+Will it not utterly wither when the east wind touches it?
 It will wither in the beds where it grew.” ’ ”

 The Parable Explained